microsoft/FluidFramework/build-tools/packages/build-cli/README.md

 			"@fluidframework/bundle-size-tools": "file:./build-tools/packages/bundle-size-tools"
 ```

-This approach can be for `flub generate typetests` ensure that the `--level` configuration from the scripts is included, and can be done from a JavaScript Debug console to debug, though breakpoints will need to be set in the `.js` files in `node_modules` (for example in `node_modules/.pnpm/file+build-tools+packages+build-cli_@types+node@18.19.1/node_modules/@fluid-tools/build-cli/lib/commands/generate/typetests.js`).
+This approach can be used with `flub generate typetests` to ensure that the `--level` configuration from the scripts is included, and can be done from a JavaScript Debug console to debug, though breakpoints will need to be set in the `.js` files in `node_modules` (for example in `node_modules/.pnpm/file+build-tools+packages+build-cli_@types+node@18.19.1/node_modules/@fluid-tools/build-cli/lib/commands/generate/typetests.js`).

 <!-- AUTO-GENERATED-CONTENT:START (README_TRADEMARK_SECTION:includeHeading=TRUE) -->